sandersn/manual/Class-fields.md

 even that set in the constructor is a common fix, or that defineProperty is possible in the constructor.

-### Details

-### Caveats

 ### Breaks

+Scattered all over large codebases.
+There are not a large number of breaks, but a significant chunk (30%?) of RWC projects had failures.
+Only a couple in user tests, which consist mostly of JS and therefore don't get this error.

 ## Disallow uninitialised override properties

-Introduce new syntax, class C extends B { declare x: number }
+- Introduce new syntax, class C extends B { declare x: number }
-Introduce a codefix that inserts declare where needed.
+- Introduce a codefix that inserts declare where needed.
-This declaration is erased, like the original declaration in old versions of TS Introduce a new flag, legacyClassFields.
+- This declaration is erased, like the original declaration in old versions of TS
+- Open question: syntax bikeshed

 ### Examples